SBCNY/Molecular-Biology-of-the-Cell/README.md

 This folder also contains MBCO version 1.1 (that contains a reference for each pathway-gene association).

-The last update of the application was uploaded on September 22, 2022.
+<b>The last update of the application was uploaded on September 22, 2022.</b>

 <i>Note: If your screen resolution is too high (e.g. 3840 x 2160) the current windows form will look compressed.
-In this case, lower your screen resolution (e.g. to 2560x1600) before opening the application.
+In this case, lower your screen resolution (e.g. to 2560 x 1600) before opening the application.
 You can reset your screen resolution to the original value again, once the application started.</i>